jason-christopher/reading-notes/Code-201/Class-2.md

 # Class 2 - HTML, CSS, & JavaScript Review

+The reading today was important because it covered some HTML elements I haven't used before, it broke down the anatomy of CSS and its structure, and covered conditional statements and comparison operators in JavaScript.
+All of these items will be critical to understand moving forward.

 ## Introduction to HTML

 1. Why is it important to use semantic elements in our HTML?